-Torlinnhe Guest House is run by Andy & Sue Keen.
+Andy & Sue Keen have run Torlinnhe Guest House for the last ten seasons.
 We previously ran an IT company that specialised in front desk systems for hotels as well more general accounting software.
 In 2002 we decided to de-stress our lives and sold the company.
 Andy did consultancy work for a while and Sue went back to full time education to study tourism.
 Over the years we had spent many happy holidays in the west of Scotland and could think of no finer place to live and work.
 In 2008 we put our combined expertise into an exciting new project!
 We decided to buy and run a bed and breakfast in Fort William on the beautiful West Coast.

 Torlinnhe, Our Home

 Torlinnhe was built as a Guest House in the 1970s.
 With no ensuite facilities, full length mirrored wardrobes in every room and a notable collection of dolls in the massive lounge window it was “of its time”.
 It was a ‘bit of a project’ when we moved in and for the first three months was reminiscent of a building site.
 However, we welcomed our first guests in June 2008.
 We imagined our first guests arriving with ourselves as the very model of hospitable hosts.
 The reality was a little different.
 Our very first guests arrived one day early!
 We were still hard at work painting the guest lounge and the hallway looked like a war zone with packing cases stacked everywhere.

 Since then we have welcomed many guests to our home in Fort William.
 Visitors come to the West Coast of Scotland from all over the world, from China, Australia, New Zealand, to Europe, USA, Brazil, the Caribbean and everyplace in between.
 It is always fascinating to chat to guests over a cup of tea or coffee and biscuits in the lounge, find out a little about them, to help with any plans they have or simply to advise on suitable local restaurants and facilities.